ethersync/ethersync/book/src/neovim.md

 ## Confirm the installation

 To confirm that the plugin is installed, try running the `:EthersyncInfo` command in Neovim.
 It should show the message "Not connected to Ethersync daemon."

-## Note: The plugin will set the 'autoread' option to "off".

-This is because in Ethersync's current model, once an editor opens a file, it takes "ownership" of it – external edits should not be taken into account.
-Thus, re-loading external changes into the buffer is not desirable.